michalk-k/Home-Assistant-TimscaleDB/docs/index.md

   AND state NOT IN ('unavailable', 'unknown')
 GROUP BY bucket, entity_id
 WITH NO DATA;

+GRANT SELECT ON VIEW ltss_energy.cagg_energy_hourly TO public;
 ```

+`GRANT` gives read only access to all connected users.

 It might be useful to look at the existing CAGG in order to check out its definition: